John A. Baker Jr.: Biography

 Baker was born and raised in Connecticut.
 He served in the United States Army during World War II.
 After the war, he was educated at Yale University, graduating in 1949, and the Graduate Institute of International Studies in Geneva.

 He joined the United States Foreign Service in 1950.
 He was stationed as a political officer in Belgrade 1951–52.
 From 1953 to 1956, he worked for Voice of America as Chief of Yugoslav Broadcasts.
 He received Russian language training in Oberammergau in 1957 and was then posted in Moscow as a political officer from 1957 to 1958.
 While vacationing with his wife in Amsterdam, he was informed that he could not return to the Soviet Union because the Soviet government had declared him persona non grata.

 Returning to the U.S., Baker worked in the Bureau of Public Affairs from 1958 to 1960.

 He returned to the field in 1960, working in Rome as a political officer and making a study of the Italian Communist Party.

 Baker spent 1964 through 1967 working with the United States delegation to the United Nations.
 Issues confronting the U.S. delegation during this time included the Cyprus dispute (particularly the role of Makarios III as president of Cyprus), the Indo-Pakistani War of 1965, and the Six-Day War.

 Baker spent 1967-68 teaching at Harvard University as part of its International Affairs Fellows Program.

 From 1968 to 1970, Baker served as Deputy Chief of Mission at the U.S. Embassy, Prague.
 He thus witnessed first hand The Two Thousand Words, the Warsaw Pact invasion of Czechoslovakia, and the implementation of the Moscow Protocol.
 Baker returned to the U.S. in 1970, and worked in the Bureau of European Affairs until 1974 with a focus on Eastern European Affairs.

 In 1974, Baker accepted an appointment with the United Nations, becoming Director of the United Nations Office of Political Affairs.
 He held this position until 1977, when he became the U.S. representative to the Food and Agriculture Organization in Rome, a position he held until 1979.

-In 1979, Baker became the first [Assistant Secretary of State for Population, Refugees and Migration], holding this office from August 26, 1979, until October 30, 1980.
+In 1979, Baker became the first Director of the Bureau of Refugee Programs, holding this office from August 26, 1979, until October 30, 1980.

 Baker joined the faculty of the National War College and taught there until his retirement in 1986.

 Baker has been active in the activities of the Atlantic Council.

 Family life

-Baker married Sarah Kendall Bragg a young American.
+Baker married Sarah Kendall Bragg, a young American.
 The two had three boys, John Alexander Baker 3, Kendall Vaughan Baker, Andrew Nichols Baker.